Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 “Delete” Movie feature

 The Index view has a delete button which on clicking will initiate the Delete Action.
-Open the Index View to check this below given code.
+Open the Index View to find this below given code.

 <form asp-action="Delete" asp-route-id="@movie.Id" method="post">